mrong/http-ping/README.md

---iterations, -i | check the URL the given times                                 | no limit --sleep, -s      | sleep the given time                                          | 1 second --timeout, -t    | timeout for a single request                                  | none --help, -h       | show the help message                                         |
+--iterations, -i | check the URL the given times                                 | no limit --sleep, -s      | sleep the given time                                          | 1 second --timeout, -t    | timeout for a single request                                  | none --verbose, -v    | be more verbose                                               |
+--version        | show the currently used version                               |
+--help, -h       | show the help message                                         |

 ### Screenshots / Examples